ttronas/bsm2-python/docs/user_guide/index.md

 ---

-## Short documentation of the BSM2-Base plant
+## Short documentation of the simulation

+A basic simulation (with energy management) in this project always consists of the following steps:

 1. Initialization

 2. Simulation loop

+    - Stabilization of wastewater treatment plant (WWTP)

+    - Simulate WWTP

+    - Collect data from WWTP

+    - Simulate energy management (EM)

+    - Collect data from EM

 3. Evaluation

-For further documentation visit
+A detailed documentation of the BSM2-base module can be found below:

 <div class="grid" markdown>